Didn't We Almost Have It All: Chart performance

-"Didn't We Almost Have It All" debuted at number fifty on the Billboard Hot 100 for the week of August 22, 1987, and six weeks later reached number one for two weeks, from September 26 to October 3, 1987, becoming her fifth consecutive number one.
+"Didn't We Almost Have It All" debuted at No. 50 as the "Hot Shot Debut" on the Billboard Hot 100 for the week of August 1, 1987, a week later, it entered the top 40.
+On its fifth week, it entered the top ten at number 8.
+Four weeks later, it reached number one for the beginning of two weeks, from September 26 to October 3, 1987, becoming her fifth consecutive number one on the Billboard Hot 100, replacing Michael Jackson's "I Just Can't Stop Loving You" at the top spot.

+This accomplishment made her just the fifth artist in chart history to score five consecutive number one singles on the Billboard Hot 100.
+Houston also became the first act - and first solo artist in history to have two consecutive number one albums with multiple singles topping the Hot 100 joining the Bee Gees in achieving the then-rare feat as they had done it a decade earlier with the multi-artist soundtrack, Saturday Night Fever, and their own Spirits Having Flown.

+Houston also became the first black musical act since The Supremes two decades before to have five consecutive number ones.
+The accomplishment also tied her with Elvis Presley for the most consecutive number one hits on the Hot 100 by a solo artist, as well as the first female solo artist in history to achieve five number ones in a row.
+It was Masser's fifth and last number one single and Jennings' fourth.

 The song also topped both component charts, the Hot 100 Singles Sales and Hot 100 Airplay, Houston's fourth song (and fourth consecutive release) to do so.
-The single stayed in the Top 40 for 13 weeks, and topped the Adult Contemporary chart for three weeks.
-It was her fifth song to peaked at number 1 on the chart and also fifth consecutive release to do so.
-It also reached number two on the Hot Black Singles chart for one week (October 10, 1987), behind "(You're Puttin') A Rush on Me" by Stephanie Mills.
+The single stayed in the top 10 for 7 weeks and the top 40 for 13 weeks and 17 weeks on the chart in all.
+The song topped the Adult Contemporary chart for three weeks.
+It was her fifth song to peak at number one on the AC chart and her fifth consecutive release to do so.
+It also reached number two on the Hot Black Singles chart for a single week (October 10, 1987), behind "(You're Puttin') A Rush on Me" by Stephanie Mills.
+The song also peaked at number two on the magazine's Crossover Top 30 chart.

 Internationally, the song hit the top ten in several markets, and reached the top 20 in the United Kingdom (#14); Switzerland (#18); and West Germany (#20).

-"Didn't We Almost Have It All" was ranked 22nd on the Billboard Hot 100 year-end charts (1987), and remained in the Billboard Hot 100 for 17 weeks.
+Due to its overall performance in Europe, the song peaked at number ten on the Eurochart Hot 100, becoming her third top ten single on that chart.

 It was her fifth number one single on the Billboard Hot 100, her fourth on the Hot 100 Singles Sales chart, her fourth on the Hot 100 Airplay, and her fifth on the Adult Contemporary chart.